Erika Figge

-Erika Figge (born January 9, 1985) is a water polo player from the United States, playing as an attacker.
-She was a debutant at the US Women's Water Polo Team that won the silver medal at the 2005 World Aquatics Championships in Montréal, Canada.
+Erika Figge (born January 9, 1985) is a former swimmer and water polo player from the United States, who competed for the University of Southern California.
+She made one of her first and more noteworthy appearances in elite competition at the US National Women's Water Polo Team that won the silver medal at the 2005 World Aquatics Championships in Montréal, Canada.